-Hair is to be kept clean, combed, and above the eyes.
+Hair is to be kept clean, combed, off ears, eyes and shoulders.
 Unusual haircuts and/or distracting haircuts are prohibited.
 Hair color must look natural and complement the individual.
-Girl's hair bows, hair bands, Scrunchies must abide by the Dress Code (White, Black, or Gold only.)
+Girl's hair bows, hair bands, scrunchies must abide by the Dress Code (White, Black, or Gold only.)